appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/send-messages-between-your-app-and-appsmith.md

 ## Prerequisites

-* A HTML Iframe configured to embed Appsmith app in your parent app.
+* An HTML Iframe configured to embed the Appsmith app in your parent app.
 For more information, see [Embed Appsmith](/advanced-concepts/embed-appsmith-into-existing-application).

 ## Send messages to parent app